ognjenobravocikg/NC/README.md

-# Nordeus Data Engineering Challenge
+# Data Engineering Challenge

 **Author:** Ognjen Obradović — ognjenobradovickg@gmail.com

-Challenge provided by Nordeus.
+Challenge provided by NS.
 The dataset and full challenge description can be found at:
 [nordeus.com/nordeus-challenge/data-engineering](https://nordeus.com/nordeus-challenge/data-engineering/)

 ---

 ## Overview

-This project implements a full data engineering pipeline on top of raw game event data from _Golf Rival_.
+This project implements a full data engineering pipeline on top of raw game event data from.
 It covers ingestion and parsing of raw `.jsonl` event logs, structured storage in a SQLite database, statistical computation over match and session data, and exposure of results through a REST API with a lightweight frontend.

 ---